History of the First Church in Jerusalem

-As a result, the European Christian churches divided into two major branches: the Eastern Orthodox Church and the Western Roman Catholic Church, known as the “Great Schism.”
+- As a result, the European Christian churches were divided into two major branches: the Eastern Orthodox Church and the Western Roman Catholic Church, known as the “Great Schism.”

 In 380 A.D., Roman Emperors Theodosius I, Gratian, and Valentinian II declared the “Nicene Christianity” the official state religion of the Roman Empire—known as the Edict of Thessalonica.
-The Pope, or “Bishop of Rome,” operated as the head of the Roman Catholic Church.
+The Pope, or “Bishop of Rome,” operated as the Roman Catholic Church’s head.

-The collapse of the Roman Empire in 395 A.D.
+The collapse of the Roman Empire in the fourth century

-As the empire disintegrated, the papacy took on the title of “Pontifex Maximus” (supreme priest) traditionally belonged to the Emperors of Rome.
-The Emperor was the supreme religious head of the College of Pontiff, and now it’s the Pope.
+As the empire disintegrated, the papacy took the title “Pontifex Maximus” (supreme priest).
+Such title belonged to the Emperors of Rome.
+The Emperor was the supreme religious head of the College of Pontiff.
+The Pope has taken that place.

-The papacy became the “Neo-Emperors”; hence, Roman Catholicism became the “New Roman Empire” with great power and influence.
+The papacy became the “New Emperor of Rome.”
+Hence, Roman Catholicism became the “New Roman Empire” with great power and influence.

-papacy took on the title of “Pontifex Maximus,” traditionally belonged to the Emperor.
+papacy took the title “Pontifex Maximus,” traditionally belonged to the Emperor.

-The Gospel preached orally and written in Aramaic and Greek languages.
-The Bible, as we know it today, is a collection of Hebrew manuscripts, letters, and writings attributed to the Apostles.
-Latin manuscripts like the Roman Catholic Vulgate came 300 years later.
+The Gospel was preached orally and written in Aramaic, Hebrew, and Greek languages.
+The Roman Catholic Vulgate came 300 years later.

-In 382, Pope Damasus commissioned Jerome to produce a Latin version of the Bible from the various translations then being used.
-The Latin Vulgate completed in 405 A.D., recognized as the official Roman Catholic Bible.
+In 382, Pope Damasus commissioned Jerome to produce a Latin version of the Bible from the various translations used.
+The Latin Vulgate was completed in 405 A.D., recognized as the official Roman Catholic Bible.

 Tyndale and KJV are NOT translations of the Catholic’s Latin Vulgate.

 Three recognized divisions of Christianity stemmed from “Jewish-Christians” of the first church in Jerusalem (Book of Acts).
-I have listed four because of the significant impact of non-protestant and non-Catholic (non-denominational) mega-churches today.
+Protestantism (Reformation in Europe) could be considered the fourth branch of Christianity.